fbotathome/mshab/README.md

 ### Training

-To run SAC, PPO, BC and Diffusion Policy training with default hyperparamters, you can run
+To run SAC, PPO, BC and Diffusion Policy training with default hyperparameters, you can run

 ```bash
 bash scripts/train_[algo].sh